-Updated on 5 May 2025.
+Updated on 16 February 2026.
 Built it in v4.0 and a first pass at this device.
 See notes below.
 Enjoy!

 Here is something new - I like the sound of the Drawmer mastering compressor and I found a manual for the hardware version of the 1973 FET Three-Band Stereo Compressor and thought I'd have a go at making my own version as a Bitwig Studio preset.
 My approach was to replicate the programme driven ratio response curves for each band and to put a low level of saturation on the each band that is applied as the gain is brought up.
+Earlier versions had lots of issues and I've reworked the internal wiring so that the thresholds are more natural feeling and sound much, much better.

 Recommended usage:

 Start with the preset as shown below.
+In the default state there should be no changes to the signal.

 Adjust the Thresholds for each band to suit your taste.
 Try the Mute option to silence the other bands to isolate the frequencies you are interested in with the Low and High X Over controls.

 Adjust the Attack and Release to fit your goals.
+These are stepped and have a reduced range to mimic the Drawmer hardware unit.

 Apply Gain to each band as needed.
+Saturation is gradually added as you push the gain upwards.

-AS 1973 FET Comp v1.0 (Bitwig v4.0+ fxGrid Preset)
+AS 1973 FET Comp v1.2 (Bitwig v4.0+ fxGrid Preset)

 Warning: can produce frequencies and volumes which may damage hearing, audio gear and speaker coils.
 Be kind to your ears and gear.